-In 2015 Grammy Award-nominated Yosvany Terry was appointed Director of Jazz Ensembles and Visiting Senior Lecturer on Music.
+In 2015, Grammy Award-nominated Yosvany Terry was appointed Director of Jazz Ensembles and Visiting Senior Lecturer on Music.
 He conducts the Monday Band.
-Professional artists who performed in the Harvard Jazz Band during their college years include saxophonists Joshua Redman ’91, Don Braden ’85, and Anton Schwartz ’89, vocalist Sara Lazarus ’84, pianist Aaron Goldberg ’96, and guitarist Miles Okazaki ’97.
+Professional artists who performed in the Harvard Jazz Band during their college years include saxophonists Joshua Redman ’91, Don Braden ’85, Anton Schwartz ’89, vocalist Sara Lazarus ’84, pianist Aaron Goldberg ’96 and guitarist Miles Okazaki ’97.

 The artistic path of many visiting artists has been influenced by their Harvard experience.
 For example:

 *In 2003, trombonist Roswell Rudd met trumpeter Dave Douglas at Harvard.
 They have subsequently toured together exploring the compositions of Thelonious Monk and Herbie Nichols.

 *Trombonist/composer J. J. Johnson's last works for brass were commissioned by and premiered at Harvard in 1996.

 * Soon after a 1990 Harvard residency brought attention to trumpeter/arranger Buck Clayton, he received the National Endowment for the Arts Jazz Masters Award.